 2. Holy Stone HS440: Perfect for Beginners

 The Holy Stone HS440 is a fantastic option for absolute beginners.
 Its compact size and propeller guards make it less intimidating to fly indoors.
 While the camera is basic, it offers a fun way to capture snapshots from a new perspective.
-The HS440 boasts a flight time of around 10 minutes and includes features like headless mode and one-key takeoff and landing.
+The HS440 has a flight time of up to 20 minutes and includes features like headless mode and one-key takeoff and landing.

 Key-Features: